Myopia Control in Kids

 We cannot make myopia go away, but recent studies show that we can slow the progression of myopia through childhood and adolescence.
 This reduces the total amount of myopia that will be present as an adult and has the potential to decrease the lifetime risk of problems like retinal detachment, glaucoma, early cataracts.
 It can also improve the chances of the patient being a laser refractive eye surgery candidate as an adult.

-Atropine eye drops are a strong dilating eye drop that are commonly used to dilate the pupils for certain eye problems.
+Atropine eye drops are strong dilating eye drops commonly used to dilate the pupils for certain eye problems.
 A very diluted concentration of atropine can be used to slow the growth stimulus for the eye and thus reduce the progression of myopia.
 We use a low

 concentration that does not dilate the eyes and does not cause blurry vision but reduces myopia progression by about 50-60%.
 The medication is continued up to the late teens to early twenties.